ros-realtime/ros-realtime-rpi4-image/README.md

   - Nice logs that aids with debugging of the build, should things go wrong.
   - Use tools like `pv` to display progress when applicable.

+The RT image built by this also has a bunch of features, check `focal-rt/ros2/rootfs/setup/phase1.sh` about what it does.

 ### Todos

 - [ ] Implement systemd startup service to pin CPU to a configurable frequency.